Symphony No. 64 (Haydn)

-The Symphony No. 64 in A major (Hoboken I/64) is a symphony by Joseph Haydn dated between 1773 and 1775.
+The Symphony No. 64 in A major, Hoboken I/64, is a symphony by Joseph Haydn dated between 1773 and 1775.
 The likely date of composition puts it at the tail end of the Sturm und Drang period that produced masterpieces such as symphonies 44 to 48.
 It is often known by the nickname Tempora mutantur.

+A typical performance lasts roughly 20 minutes.

 Nickname

 The nickname Tempora mutantur is Haydn's own.
 On the orchestra parts prepared for this symphony at Esterházy, he placed the heading Tempora mutantur, et.".
 The full version of this Latin adage is Tempora mutantur, nos et mutamur in illis.

 Haydn likely knew this in the form, Tempora mutantur, nos et mutamur in illis.
 Quomodo?
-Fit semper tempore peior homo. which translates to "Times change, and we change with them.
+Fit semper tempore peior homo., which translates to "Times change, and we change with them.
 How?
 Time passing makes mankind worse." by John Owen, from his popular collection of Epigrammata published in 1615.